-Awardees will be required to report on progress to the Academy, to detail completed activities and future plans.
+Awardees will be required to report on progress to the Academy on a half yearly basis, to detail completed activities and future plans.
 Reports should follow the reporting guidelines which will be provided by the Programme Manager post award, and will cover such aspects as the progress made against the work plan.
-Awardees will also provide a follow-up report 12 months after the completion of the award, to demonstrate the longer term impact of the programme.
+Awardees will also provide a follow-up report 12 months after the completion of the award, to demonstrate the longer term impact of the project.